Racial whitening

 Racial whitening, or branqueamento, is an ideology that was widely accepted in Brazil between 1889 and 1914, as the solution to the "Negro problem".
 Whitening in Brazil is a sociological term to explain the change in perception of one's race, from darker to lighter identifiers, as a person rises in the class structure of Brazil.
 Racial mixing in Brazilian society entailed that minority races ought to adopt the characteristics of the white race, with the goal of creating a singular Brazilian race that emulates the white race, striving to create a society best emulating that of Europe.

 Racial whitening became a social concept that was developed through governmental policy.
 Similar to that of the United States, Brazil experienced colonization by Europeans and importation of African slaves in the 18th and 19th century.

-As a way of making Brazil seem like a modernized country comparable with European nations, Brazil encouraged the immigration of white Europeans with the goal of racial whitening through miscegenation.
-Once they arrived, European immigrants dominated high-skilled jobs, and libertos (freed slaves) were relegated to service or seasonal jobs.
-Additionally, whitening led to the formulation of the Brazilian idea of "racial democracy", the idea that Brazil lacks racial prejudice and discrimination, allowing equal opportunities for blacks and whites alike, effectively creating a race-blind society.
+To make Brazil seem like a "modern" country comparable to European nations, Brazil encouraged the immigration of white Europeans who would "whiten" Brazil through miscegenation.
+These new European immigrants dominated high-skilled jobs, and libertos (freed slaves) were relegated to service or seasonal jobs.
+Additionally, branqueamento led to the Brazilian concept of "racial democracy": the belief that Brazil lacks racial prejudice and discrimination, allows equal opportunities for blacks and whites alike, and has thereby created a race-blind society.

-The myth of racial democracy arose from the lack of a strict segregationist culture and the frequency of interracial marriage.
-Thus, it was argued that Brazil was not bound by racial lines, but issues caused by racism festered under the surface.
-This inattention to race implied that all Brazilians had an equal opportunity to attain social mobility.
+The concept of "racial democracy" arose in part because Brazil lacked a law-based segregationist culture and because interracial marriage and miscegenation occurred with some frequency.
+Thus, it was argued that Brazil did not observe racial lines, even though issues caused by racism festered under the surface.
+This inattention to race led some to believe that all Brazilians had equal access to social advancement.

-However, this masked the true goal of whitening as a means to nullify the identities of black and indigenous identities.
+However, this ignored the fact that branqueamento was rooted in an intention to diminish black and indigenous identities.
 In Brazil, race is considered a spectrum upon which one's identity is subject to change based on a variety of factors, such as social class and educational attainment.
 Governmental policies like affirmative action seek to mediate identity problems associated with racial democracy.